Skip to content

 • Consistent with framework norms — React, Vue, and Svelte all pass data-* props through to the DOM.

-The @sightmap/react codegen recognizes a related attribute, data-sightmap, when scanning source.
-Either works; the convention exists so a new project has a default to reach for.
+@sightmap/react’s runtime fiber walker recognizes a related attribute, data-sightmap, when ranking selector candidates during agent bootstrap — it scores highest in the walker’s stability ranking, so a marker always wins.
+Either attribute works as the stable handle; the convention exists so a new project has a default to reach for.